-- This basically means that a constituent is most embedded if it doesn't c-command (all the copies of) some other constituent - PS assignment, as with any PF operation, does not apply to entire sentence-structures at once - ► Instead, it operates on Spell-Out Domains (e.g. Legate 2003, Adger 2006) - This gives the following definition for the PS assignment operation:

-(9) Syntactic Depth Nuclear Stress Rule:

-The most deeply embedded constituent in a Spell-Out Domain receives the phrasal stress.

-- ▶ This NSR often yields the same output as the often-descriptively-true NSR in (1) - In English, most-deeply-embedded often coincides with the rightmost, but not always - Given this definition, some movements feed/bleed NSR and some don't (Legate 2003) - ▶ If movement applies to X within a Spell-Out Domain, the NSR will see both copies of X - This may potentially render the moved item less embedded than something else, as (10) - ► In the following case, both copies of X are sent to Spell-Out with Y
+- PS assignment, as with any PF operation, does not apply to entire sentence-structures at once - Instead, it operates on Spell-Out Domains (e.g. Legate 2003, Adger 2006) - This gives the following definition for the PS assignment operation: - (8) Syntactic Depth Nuclear Stress Rule: - The most deeply embedded constituent in a Spell-Out Domain receives the phrasal stress. - This NSR often yields the same output as the often-descriptively-true NSR in (1) - In English, most-deeply-embedded often coincides with the rightmost, but not always - Given this definition, some movements feed/bleed NSR and some don't (Legate 2003) - ▶ If movement applies to X within a Spell-Out Domain, the NSR will see both copies of X - This may potentially render the moved item less embedded than something else, as (9) - ► In the following case, both copies of X are sent to Spell-Out with Y